akashbhalotia/College/OOPJ/Assignments/Assignment-1/Written.md

     one object is needed to coordinate actions across the system.

     A factory method is related to object creation.
-In Factory pattern, we create object without exposing the creation logic to client and the client use the same common interface to create new type of object.
+In Factory pattern, we create object without exposing the creation logic to client and the client uses the same common interface to create a new type of object.
     The idea is to use a static member-function (static factory method) which creates & returns instances, hiding the details of class modules from user.